Myrrh Essential Oil

-Known to have anti-inflammatory properties, myrrh essential oil can be used to make a homemade, massage oil.
-Mix 1-4 drops of myrrh essential oil with a carrier oil like jojoba, almond, grapeseed, or coconut before massaging.
+Known to other essential oils that have anti-inflammatory properties, myrrh essential oil can be used to make a homemade, massage oil.
+Mix 1-4 drops of myrrh essential oil with a carrier oil like jojoba oil, almond oil, grapeseed oil, or coconut oil before massaging.
 The essential oil can also be mixed with unscented, commercial body moisturizer instead of a carrier oil.

 Help relax and soothe muscles by blending a few drops of myrrh essential oil into your next bath.
 Add one cup of Epsom salt for a therapeutic experience.
 For showering, add 1-2 drops to an unscented body wash and apply over the skin.

 With both antimicrobial and anti-inflammatory properties, add a 2-4 drops of myrrh essential oil to a cool, wet towel to create a homemade compress.
 A cold compress can be utilized to cool an injured area and may help relieve skin sores and wounds.

 As an emerging field of research, myrrh essential oil has been shown to have anti-inflammatory, antioxidant, antifungal, antiviral, antibacterial, anti-parasitic and anti-cancer properties that benefit human ailments.

 While further research is required to understand the full range of mechanisms and benefits, there are several studies which have shown promising results for the essential oil.
 Below are the benefits of myrrh essential oil based on the recently published studies.